 Mattresses take up a lot of space in landfill and they contain valuable materials like steel, timber and foam which can be recycled.
 Council provides residents with an opportunity to drop off their mattresses free of charge for reuse and recycling.

-The next Mattress drop offs are on:
+The next Mattress drop off is on:

 - Saturday 23 September 2017 from 8am till 12 noon in Kurri Kurri (venue to be confirmed).